Eligibility for Chronic Fatigue Syndrome and VA Disability Rating

 Excluding Other Conditions

-Chronic Fatigue Syndrome is often linked to veterans who served during the Gulf War, particularly in Southwest Asia.
-A VA study on the health of Gulf War Veterans revealed that veterans deployed during the 1990-1991 Gulf War have a higher likelihood of developing Chronic Fatigue Syndrome.
-It is believed that factors like exposure to viral infections, psychological stress, and hormonal imbalances during military service may have caused this “Gulf War Syndrome” among veterans.
+Chronic Fatigue Syndrome (CFS) is one of the “medically unexplained chronic multisymptom illnesses” often linked to veterans who served during the Gulf War, particularly in Southwest Asia.
+A VA study on the health of Gulf War Veterans revealed that veterans deployed during the 1990-1991 conflict have a higher likelihood of developing unexplained fatigue.
+It is believed that factors such as exposure to viral infections, toxins, psychological stress, and hormonal imbalances during military service may have caused this “Gulf War Syndrome” among veterans.

-As an increasing number of Persian Gulf War veterans receive a CFS diagnosis, the VA recognizes CFS as a presumptive condition for Gulf War Syndrome.
-Meaning, that those with successful disability claims can access VA benefits including the Gulf War Registry health exam, the Airborne Hazards and Open Burn Pit Registry, disability compensation, and health care.
+As an increasing number of Persian Gulf War veterans receive a Chronic Fatigue Syndrome diagnosis, the VA recognizes it as a presumptive condition.
+This means the VA automatically presumes your condition is service-related, so you don’t have to prove a direct connection.
+Veterans with successful presumptive claims can access VA monthly disability compensation, health care, and participation in the Gulf War Registry health exam and the Airborne Hazards and Open Burn Pit Registry.

 Geographical Areas Included